zunicd/Importance-of-Data-Visualization/README.md

 ## Acknowledgements

-I'd like to express my gratitude to everyone who read the blog "Importance of Data Visualization" on my portfolio website and showed interest in this topic.
+I'd like to express my gratitude to everyone who read the blog [Importance of Data Visualization]( https://damirzunic.com/importance-of-data-visualization-2/) on my portfolio website and showed interest in this topic.
 Your support inspired me to create this repository and update the blog with additional information and visualizations.

 ## License